datamade/bga-payroll/ARCHITECTURE.md

 We use Django's database cache backend to cache `payroll` views.
 More
 specifically:

-- Translating ES6 to ES5 is a relatively heavy operation, so the index and entity pages, including their compiled JavaScript, are cached in their entirety.
+- The index and entity pages are cached in their entirety.
 - Database operations to gather display data for a given year are also fairly intensive, so API views are cached as well.